For gentlemen who call dawn patrol a part of their daily morning routine, these cuts are as close to the perfect wave as it gets.

 Elsewhere, like in Japan, the style attracted younger gentlemen in the 80s, most of which had never even stepped foot on a surf board.
 Even today you’ll still find the still in abundance, though it’s take on a new form with a more spiky, straight and lengthy cut.

 With everyone riding the wave of this trend, it’s no surprise grooming companies started popping out of nowhere to cash in.
 Back in the 90’s you could find everything from surfer gels to shampoos all aimed at recreating the hairstyle without the beach.

 Give it time to grow.
 Expose your hair to elements like surfers of the past and present.

 Take a dive in the salt water, it’ll give you a natural lift when it comes to color.
 Though, just remember it will tax your hair with some serious dryness.
 To keep it more manageable over time, get it wet with salt-free water before heading out into the ocean.

-Invest in a quality detangle spray and fine combed brush.
+You should also invest in a quality detangle spray and fine-combed brush.
 Start by using your fingers to organize your long locks, then from the bottom comb until you reach towards the top.